44th Medical Brigade: Communications

-S-2/Historian
+S-2/historian

 Throughout 1968, the S-2 officer supervised the 44th Medical Brigade personnel security and intelligence program, directed the brigade historical program and was responsible for the preparation of activities and operations reports.

 In mid-1968, efforts were undertaken to establish a working relationship between the 521st Medical Detachment (QA), a medical intelligence unit under the Combined Materiel Exploitation Center at MACV and the 44th Medical Brigade.
 In late December, brigade headquarters hosted a conference which brought together members of the medical intelligence unit, commanders of the brigade prisoner of war hospitals in the 74th Field Hospital on Long Binh Post and the 311th Field Hospital in the Phu Thanh Valley, and brigade headquarters personnel.
-The result was the establishment of procedures to implement an open-ended study of medical records of VC/NVA prisoners of War who received treatment in U.S. Army medical facilities.
+The result was the establishment of procedures to implement an open-ended study of medical records of VC/NVA prisoners of war who received treatment in US Army medical facilities.
 Under the study, the prisoner of war hospitals would forward select medical information to the 521st Medical Detachment which in turn would use the data in compiling a study of non-effectiveness among VC/NVA troops.